-- Interested consultants should provide information demonstrating that they have the required qualifications and relevant experience to perform the services. - Provide information (company profile, summary biographies of senior members of the audit team audit, references etc.) - Must have been in existence for the last five (5) years and undertaken consultancies of similar nature. - Declaration of conflicts of interest.
+- Interested consultants should provide information demonstrating that they have the required qualifications and relevant experience to perform the services.
+Provide information (company profile, summary biographies of senior members of the audit team audit. - Howse monitation (company prome, summary biographies of semior members of the audit team audit references, etc.) Must have been in existence for the last five (5) years and undertaken consultancies of similar nature. - Declaration of conflicts of interest.